ANTH 200/204 Introduction to Cultural Anthropology (every semester) Profs Falcone, Prins, & Wesch

 In this class, you will learn how to actually *do* an ethnographic project using, harnessing, and leveraging the always emerging possibilities of digital media.
 Our most recent project on YouTube was presented at the Library of Congress in June: http://www.youtube.com/watch?v=TPAO-lZ4_hU.
 Check out the last 3 minutes if you want to see how much fun we have in this class!
 There are many more great videos by students you can view here: http://www.youtube.com/user/mwesch and here: http://mediatedcultures.net Work from this class has been featured on BBC, ABCnews.com, CurrentTV, local ABC and NBC television stations, the Margaret Mead Film Festival, several newspapers and magazines worldwide, and the Chronicle of Higher Education (just to name a few).

-ANTH 730 Archaeological Field School (Summer 2014) Prof Logan
+ANTH 730 Archaeological Field School (Summer 2014) Profs Logan & Ritterbush

 This summer class introduces students to archaeological field methods, including basic artifact identification, pedestrian survey, mapping, excavation, and record-keeping, through hands-on training and experience in a field research situation.
-The research project varies each year, but is commonly in Kansas.
-Students and faculty live as a group near the site(s) being investigated.
-Supplementary fees cover room and board during the duration of the field project.
-Consent of instructor through an application process is required.
-(Information about the 2010 field school is available.)
-See our video of the 2010 field school.
+The 2014 field school will be held in June in the Manhattan, Kansas, area.
+Supplementary fees ($200) are required to cover field supplies and daily transportation from campus to the field training site.
+Students must be in good physical condition, prepared to spend the entire day outdoors, have had a tetanus shot within the past 10 years, and carry health insurance during the field school (June).
+Consent of instructor through an application process is required prior to enrolling.
+Further information and the application form are available through the course website.
+See a brief video of the 2010 field school.

 Ethnographic Methods (every Spring Semester) Prof Falcone